-- 12. In order to be placed on the November 2016 General Election ballot, statewide initiatives (constitutional amendments and initiated acts) must be published and then filed with the requisite number of signatures with the Secretary of State by Friday, July 8, 2016.
-The deadline for filing a referendum petition with the requisite number of signatures is ninety (90) days AFTER the final adjournment of the session at which the Act being referred was passed by the Legislature. - 13.
-When the petition with signatures is filed with the Secretary of State: - a.
+11. In order to be placed on the November 2020 General Election ballot, statewide initiatives (constitutional amendments and initiated acts) must be first published and then filed with the requisite number of signatures and proof of publication with the Secretary of State by Friday, July 3, 2020.
+The deadline for filing a referendum petition with the requisite number of signatures is ninety (90) days AFTER the final adjournment of the session at which the Act being referred was passed by the Legislature.

+12. When the petition with signatures is filed with the Secretary of State:

+- a.
 The Petition Parts must be separated by county. - b.
 The Sponsor must file an affidavit stating the total number of Petition Parts and the total number of signatures being filed. - c.
 The Sponsor must provide the list of the designated fifteen (15) counties. - d.
-If the Sponsor used Paid Canvassers, the Sponsor must submit a statement which identifies the Paid Canvassers by name, indicates that the Sponsor provided a copy of the most recent edition of the Secretary of State's initiatives and referenda handbook to each Paid Canvasser prior to the Canvasser gathering signatures, and indicates that the Sponsor explained the requirements under Arkansas law for obtaining signatures to each Paid Canvasser prior to the Canvasser gathering signatures. - 14.
-At the time of filing, the petition must contain the requisite number of signatures, or it will be determined to be facially invalid and rejected without verifying any signatures.
-In other words, an initiated amendment petition must contain at least 84,859 signatures (also referred to as the initial count) and the required numbers from each of at least fifteen (15) counties, or it will be rejected without verifying any signatures.
-An initiated act petition must contain at least 67,887 signatures and the required numbers from each of at least fifteen (15) counties.
-A referendum petition must contain 50,916 signatures and the required numbers from each of at least fifteen (15) counties.
-See pages 51-52 for exact county numbers. - 15.
-Prior to counting the signatures to determine the initial count, the Secretary of State must review each Petition Part and reject any Petition Part (and all of the signatures on the Petition Part) that contains one or more of the following errors: - A. The Petition Part is not an original, but is a photocopy or facsimile; - B. The Canvasser failed to sign, print his/her name or provide his/her residence address; - C. The Petition Part is signed by more than one (1) Canvasser; - D. The Canvasser's verification is dated earlier than the date any Petitioner signed the Petition Part; - E. Information on a Paid Canvasser was not submitted to the Secretary of State before the Petitioner signed a Petition Part circulated by the Paid Canvasser. - F. Canvasser's affidavit was not notarized. - G. The notary failed to sign and/ or affix his/her seal; - H. The Petition Part is notarized by more than one (1) notary: - I. The popular name, ballot title and/or complete text of the measure are not attached; - J. If it is a statewide petition for an initiated act, there is not an enacting clause: - K. The Petition Part has a material defect that, on its face, renders the Petition Part invalid; or
+If the Sponsor used Paid Canvassers, the Sponsor must submit a statement which identifies the Paid Canvassers by name, indicates that the Sponsor provided a copy of the most recent edition of the Secretary of State's initiatives and referenda handbook to each Paid Canvasser prior to the Canvasser gathering signatures, and indicates that the Sponsor explained the requirements under Arkansas law for obtaining signatures to each Paid Canvasser prior to the Canvasser gathering signatures, with a certification that the Paid Canvasser passed a criminal background check within thirty (30) before first gathering signatures - e.
+If the Sponsor used Paid Canvassers, a separate Signature Card is required for each Paid Canvasser.
+An example of a sufficient Signature Card can be found on page 63.

+13. At the time of filing, the petition must contain the requisite number of signatures, or it will be determined to be facially invalid and rejected without verifying any signatures.
+In other words, an initiated amendment petition must contain at least 89,151 signatures (also referred to as the initial count) and the required numbers from each of at least fifteen (15) counties, or it will be rejected without verifying any signatures.
+An initiated act petition must contain at least 71,321 signatures and the required numbers from each of at least fifteen (15) counties.
+A referendum petition must contain 53,491 signatures and the required numbers from each of at least fifteen (15) counties.
+See pages 60-61 for exact county numbers.

-L. It is apparent on the face of the Petition Part that the Notary Public failed to witness signature of Canvasser or obtain proof of identity, or know Canvasser personally.
+14. When the petition is submitted to the Secretary of State for determination of the sufficiency of the signatures, the Secretary of state will submit the ballot title and popular name to the State Board of Election Commissioners, who will determine whether to certify the ballot title and popular name within thirty (30) days.

+15. Prior to counting the signatures to determine the initial count, the Secretary of State reviews each Petition Part and rejects any Petition Part (and all of the signatures on the Petition Part) that contains one of the errors listed in § 7-9-126 (b).